magic-script/magic-script-cli/README.md

 As you can see, there is a hard separation between Magic Script Components library, which is just an interface/definition of the Components, and platform specific libraries, which are engines that are in charge of compiling, building and rendering the app on desired platform.
 This short explanation leads us to the main idea behind the 'monorepo' type project structure.
 If you choose to develop on all three platforms (MagicLeap, iOS and Android), your newly created project will have structure like this:

-- common
 - lumin
 - reactnative
-- resources
+- assets
 - src
 - package.json

-**common** - This directory has the source files common for both lumin and reactnative library.
+**reactnative/common** - This directory has the config files for reactnative library.
 They're needed to write one source code that will run on all three platforms
 **lumin** - This directory has all of the configuration files needed to compile, build and deploy the app to the MagicLeap device
 **reactnative** - This directory has all of the configuration files needed to compile, build and deploy the app to the iOS and Android device
-**resources** - This directory should be used if you want to add assets to your project, like 3D model, image, video or audio.
+**assets** - This directory should be used if you want to add assets to your project, like 3D model, image, video or audio.
 **src** - This is where you should put your source code of the application
 **package.json** - It contains only `magic-script-components` library, which is (like described above), a definition of the Components.
 If you want to add some other dependencies to your app, you should place it in this package.json